Satellite Symposia

 How do you differentiate among functional gastrointestinal disorders with overlapping symptoms?
 Test your skills on employing optimal diagnostic tools and criteria to see if you get to the right diagnosis.

-The Inflammatory Tissue Microenvironment in IBD: The Role and Clinical Relevance of CD64
+The Inflammatory Tissue Microenvironment in IBD: The Relevance of CD64

 Supported by: Johnson&Johnson